asontu/asontu.github.io/_posts/2020-04-02-a-better-way-to-do-dynamic-orderby-in-c-sharp.md

 }
 ```

 This turns into ugly spaghetti code fast.
-Lots of lines for something that should be trivial.
-Hard to read, hard to maintain, there has to be a better way.
+Lots of lines for something that should be trivial, and this is just three columns.
+Hard to read, hard to maintain, surely there _has_ to be a better way.

 So, why can't you just do something like this?